unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > > ~~~
 > > {: .language-python}
 > > ![Scatter plot to evaluate training and test set](../fig/03_regression_training_test_comparison.png)
-> > Maybe that is not exactly what you expected?
-What is the issue here?
-Any ideas?
 > >
 > > The accuracy on the training set is fairly good.
 > > In fact, considering that the task of predicting the daily sunshine hours is really not easy it might even be surprising how well the model predicts that